wisniewskikr/chrisblog-it-java-springboot/others/communication/springboot-communication-restclient/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via any browser sends request to application Hello World for the content.
+1. User via any http client sends requests to application for post.
+These request are RESTFUL.
+1. Application uses RestClient to get responses from external API
-1. Application HelloWorld sends back response with JSON containing: message, port and UUID.
-This response is presented to User via browser.
+1. Application sends back response to User via http client.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.